If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

-In my case the dry air on several occasions caused me to wake up from my sleep.
+In my case on several occasions the dry air caused me to wake up from my sleep.
 The uncomfortable sinus dryness also made me more susceptible to getting a cold or sinus condition.

 Low humidity increases the time it takes for your body to rid itself of mucus produced when you’re sick.
 Also, your throat, sinuses, and bronchial passages will feel quite uncomfortable at times.

-Otherwise you’ll have to use nasal sprays or similar remedies as a work-around.
+Otherwise, you’ll have to use nasal sprays or similar remedies as a workaround.
 But why not address the problem at its source?

 It is definitely no fun being unable to sleep because of painful coughing and sinus or throat pain from it.
 That’s a terrible feeling I wouldn’t wish on anyone!

 I immediately felt relief at night while the heat was on.
 Despite the outdoor temperature being near freezing (32 degrees), inside I was comfortable and cozy.
 The added moisture helped reduce my coughing.

 Despite being sick, I woke up with far better feeling sinuses and I no longer had to breathe dry air that hurt my nose and throat.
 I also had far less mucus bothering me.
-Also, I no longer had to go run a hot shower in order to get relief – my bedroom was near 50% humidity nearly all the time!
+Also, I no longer had to go run a hot shower to get relief – my bedroom was near 50% humidity nearly all the time!

 Cleaning and maintenance